 Sarah received a B.A. in Middle Eastern Studies from New York University.

-Sarah Morton is IRAP’s Director of Operations.
+Sarah Morton is IRAP’s Chief Operating Officer.
 She keeps IRAP’s backend running, including human resources, finance, IT, facilities, and administration.

 Sarah joined IRAP in June 2017.
 In the year before she was a Robert Bosch Foundation Fellow in Berlin, where she did research comparing criminal justice and prison policies in Europe with those in the United States.
 She was previously the Administrative Director at the Harvard Prison Legal Assistance Project (PLAP) at Harvard Law School.
 She has also worked at Harvard Business School and GLBTQ Advocates and Defenders (GLAD).